Inouit/generator-grid-fce/README.md

 **Click to play**<br />![][5] | **Image caption**<br >![][6]
 **Slideshow**<br />![][7]     |

+## So what's next ? ##
+In fact, I've not reached yet my objectives with this generator.
+In a couple of days, I'll add a *field by field* configuration which is even better than the current models (clickToPlay, imageCaption, slideshow, full).
+I've done this before for [generator-wecce][8] so we can hope to have this shortly.
+After that, my vision of this generator will be reached, but may be can you share your own vision through issues or forks.
+Do not hesitate!
+I'll be glad to make this even better.

 ## License ##
 GPL V3

   [1]: http://yeoman.io
   [2]: http://typo3.org/